Image

 Verified Content

 Child pornography defense lawyer in Buchanan County, MO.
-Facing allegations of or charges for the possession or distribution of child pornography threatens to destroy both your reputation and your future.
-If you have been charged for having or distributing child pornography in the Buchanan County, MO area, you could be looking at felony charges and mandatory Missouri sex offender registration if convicted.
-Don’t leave that to chance.
+Confronting accusations or charges related to the possession or distribution of child pornography poses a significant risk to your personal and professional reputation.
+If you’re facing charges for possessing or distributing child pornography in Buchanan County, MO, you may be looking at serious felony charges and mandatory Missouri sex offender registration upon conviction.
+It is crucial not to leave your defense to chance in such a critical scenario.

 What Can Lead to Child Pornography Charges in Buchanan County, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Buchanan County, MO area.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.
+While there might be many stereotypes, child pornography charges come up in all walks of life throughout the Buchanan County, MO area.
+Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years old as a participant or portrayed observer of the material.

-According to RSMo § 573.037, an individual is charged with the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor less than 18 years of age or obscene material portraying what seems to be a minor less than 18 years old.
+According to RSMo § 573.037, a person commits the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor less than 18 years of age or obscene material portraying what seems to be a minor below 18 years old.

-A few examples of specific child pornography charges in Buchanan County and elsewhere in Missouri are:
+A few specific instances of child pornography charges in the Buchanan County, MO area are:

 • Possessing Child Pornography: The act of having child porn in one’s possession, irrespective of the quantity or form – digital, physical, etc.